evilcyber.com

 Intermediate Home Workout Plan

-If you worked out with my beginner workout plan and can now do 30 consecutive push-ups and 7 consecutive pull-ups, you are ready for a more evolved exercise schedule, that targets muscle groups more specifically.
+If you worked out with my beginner workout plan and can now do 30 consecutive push-ups and 7 consecutive pull-ups, you are ready for a more evolved home exercise schedule.
 Here is my suggestion for a suitable three-day-split.

 Contrary to my beginner plan, that required no equipment at all, you will now need a pair of dumbbells and a board with some books as platform for the hamstring curls on Fridays.
 For some ideas what to look out for when you buy equipment, have a look at this article or, if you are a bit short on money, watch the video on how to build low-cost workout equipment.

-One note about doing those exercises usually done with the help of a bench (presses, flyes etc.) on the floor: Doing them on a bench provides a greater range of motion, but lying on the ground works as well.
+One note about doing those exercises you usually do with the help of a bench (presses, flyes etc.) on the floor: doing them on a bench provides a greater range of motion, but lying on the ground works as well.
 This will lower the range of motion a bit, but not so far that the exercises will be ineffective.

-What it certainly will do is minimize the risk of a shoulder injury.
-If you have never done an exercise before and aren’t quite sure about how much weight you should be using, doing it on the floor is the safer alternative.
-It is rather unpleasant to have your arm yanked from its socket, when you do flyes on a bench and lose control over the weight when trying to lower it on your outstretched arm.
+What it will do is minimize the risk of shoulder injury.
+If you have never done an exercise before and aren’t quite sure about how much weight you should be using, the floor is the safer alternative.
+Doing flyes on a bench and yanking your arm from its socket due to loss of control when lowering the weight is a very regrettable experience.

 DayBody PartExerciseSetsRepetitions